 It’s easy to get lost on our way to a successful life in today’s age with its many distractions and challenges.
 But just when everything seems to fall apart, a little motivation can go a long way in getting ourselves back on track.
 And motivation may come from anywhere.
 We’ve listed top inspirational movies that’ll compel you to work harder towards achieving your goals.
-These feel good movies will give you hope in the darkest of times and make sure that you deliver your best before even considering giving up.
-For those of us who feel things have not been moving in their favor of late, these are highly recommended.
+These feel-good movies will give you hope in the darkest of times and make sure that you deliver your best before even considering giving up.
+For those of us who feel things have not been moving in their favor of late, these films are highly recommended.

 15. Straight Outta Compton (2015)